PyMySQL/mysqlclient/doc/user_guide.rst

 	is a function as above.
 The sequence is tested until the flags on the field match those of the first value.
 If both values are None, then the default conversion is done.
-Presently this is only used to distinquish TEXT and BLOB columns.
+Presently this is only used to distinguish TEXT and BLOB columns.

       If the key is a Python type or class, then the value is a callable Python object (usually a function) taking two arguments